 - Become current with the most recent NEC® updates.

 - Training Program Description

 Why You should take this training program

-Innovations are driving the electrical industry and the NEC is updated every 3 years to reflect this.
-While we don’t yet know, we expect changes to the code to address innovations like Solar, Data Communication, and Electric Vehicle Charging.
+Innovations are driving the electrical industry and the NEC is updated every 3 years to address innovations in Solar, Data Communication, and Electric Vehicle Charging.

 This course covers the major changes and instructors will answer your questions about specific work scenarios and applications so you can make the code work for you.
 After all, whether running power to a new piece of electrical equipment, setting the overloads on a motor starter, installing a security camera, or replacing fluorescent ballast; compliance with the NEC® is mandatory.